fumieval/discord-pin-threads/README.md

 yarn node index.js
 ```

-This unarchives threads with titles that end with `*` every hour
+This unarchives threads with titles that end with `*` when archived